DigijEth/Arm-Pi-Tweaker/README.md

 -----

-One last note: darkHal Security will be taking over this project darkHal.ai
+One last note: darkHal Security will be taking over this project: darkHal.ai.
+If you would like to join, please email ssSnake@darkHal.org or sshhh@setecastronomy.gg.
+Please include a short bio and a link to 2-3 projects you have worked on.
+If you have no experience and would like to join, email me at ssSnake@darkHal.org and make your case.

 # Arm-Pi Tweaker